mod_rewrite

 • The fixed sequence "=>".

 • Replacement string.
-Captures can be spliced using \1, \2, .. up to a maximum of \9.
-The sequence \0 splices the entire string (equivalent of Perl's $&).
+Captures can be spliced using \1, \2, etc. The sequence \0 splices the entire string (equivalent of Perl's $&).
+If a particular pattern has successfully matched, no other rewrite rules are processed.

 If the file has no lines, no paths will be rewritten.
 If the file is absent however, a set of default entries will be used.